BeanieODM/beanie/docs/tutorial/defining-a-document.md

 # Defining a document

-The `Document` class in Beanie is responsible for mapping and handling the data from the collection.
-It is inherited from the `BaseModel` Pydantic class, so it follows the same data typing and parsing behavior.
+The `Document` class in Beanie is responsible for mapping and managing data from a MongoDB collection.
+Since it inherits from the `BaseModel` class of Pydantic, it follows the same data typing and parsing behavior.

 ```python
 from typing import Optional